Implicit Bias and Invariance: How Hopfield Networks Efficiently Learn Graph Orbits: Storing isomorphism classes of graphs

 Fig.~\ref{fig:accuracy_combined} shows test accuracy versus training sample size, with mean and min–max over 10 trials, for Hopfield networks trained by MEF, Perceptron, and Delta (the latter two used only as baselines; see Appendix~\ref{app:learning-rules}).
 For small graphs ($v=8$) we enumerate the full isomorphism class and report the true accuracy, i.e., the fraction of the class memorized.
 For larger graphs ($v=20$), accuracy is estimated on an independent random sample of 1000 graphs.
 We highlight two observations: (i) MEF appears to reach higher test accuracy with fewer samples relative to the other methods, despite all methods perfectly memorizing the training set.
 This suggests differing implicit biases or implicit bias strengths. (ii) For MEF and Delta, the sample size needed to memorize an isomorphism class is tiny relative to the class size, aligning with the findings in~\cite{hillar2018robust, hillar2021hidden}.
 Furthermore, the number of iterations was capped at 1000, suggesting that the exponential dependency in Theorem~\ref{lem:gen-svm-bounds} is highly pessimistic.
-Finally, within our hyperparameter range, the Delta rule using Adam failed on the $k$-clique class, whereas MEF learned all classes and was insensitive to optimizer choice.
+We note that analogous experiments for other graph types are provided in Appendix~\ref{app:add-exp}.

 Fig.~\ref{fig:scaling} estimates and compares the specific polynomial sample complexity of learning $k$-cliques versus Paley graphs.
 We do this in order to highlight that different isomorphism classes may be harder or easier to learn depending on their connectivity structure.
 For each graph size $v$ we record $s_{50}$, which we define as the smallest training sample size for which MEF attains $\ge 50\%$ average test accuracy on test samples of size $1000$ averaged over $10$ trials.
 The left subplot shows $s_{50}$ vs.\ $v$.
 The right subplot shows a log-log fit.
 Assuming $s_{50}=C v^{p}$ for some constant $C\in\R_{>0}$, this allows us to estimate $p$ via linear regression.
 While Paley graphs need $N=\tilde{\Omega}(v^{2+\epsilon})$, cliques require $N=\tilde{\Omega}(v^{1+\epsilon})$ (note here we use $\epsilon \in (0,1)$ to denote a small error term).
 Thus, although Hopfield networks can memorize all classes (Lemma~\ref{lemma:express-inv-param}), the specific sample complexity appears to vary with graph connectivity.
-We leave a full study of this to future work.